 Getting Started With Investing in Chinese Shares

 Foreign investors can invest in B shares on China’s Shanghai and Shenzhen stock exchanges.
 These shares are traded in US dollars on the Shanghai exchange and Hong Kong dollars on the Shenzhen exchange, but their face value is listed in Renminbi.
-A shares are sold to Chinese investors and are denominated in Renminbi.
+Shares are sold to Chinese investors and are denominated in Renminbi.
 Chinese investors can also trade A shares in the secondary market.

 How the Chinese Stock Exchange Works